ituglib/gmake/MANUAL.md

 cause the recipe to fail.
 The `--legacy-cc` option, or `PARAM LEGACY-CC 1` will cause the original GMAKE port behaviour to be used, where `CC=1` will always be considered an ignored warning.

+A command preface of `_` will also suppress `CC=1` completion codes and will consider those to be ignored, similar to the `-` prefix for all errors.

 ### Predefined Variables